finnigar/finnigar/README.md

  1. **Headings:**
    * There are 6 levels of headings in Markdown.
 Level 1 is equivalent to Heading 1 in Word, or the largest heading.
 Level 2 is one level smaller (Heading 2 in Word), and so on.
    * To use headings, begin the line with a "#".
    * Use the same number of "#"s as you wish you heading level to be.
 For example, if you want a Level 3 heading, you would begin the line with "###".
+   * In order for the heading to be formatted correctly, you must put a single space after the #'s, then begin typing your heading.
  2. **Bold and _Italic_ Fonts**
    * In your resume, you may wish to emphasise certain parts by using boldface, or using italics.
    * To use boldface, put two astericks "*", then begin typing the word. **Do not put a space after the astericks.** Then, type the content you would like in bold, and then put two astericks at the end of the content you would like bolded. **Do not put a space before the astericks at the end.**
    * To use _italicized_ font, use the "_" symbol (underscore).
 Put an underscore symbol, then type the content you would like italicized, then put a underscore to end the italicized content. **Similar to with bold, do not put a space after the first underscore or before the last underscore**

- 3. Bulleted and Numbered Lists
+ 3. **Bulleted and Numbered Lists**
  * To use lists, they must start on a new line.
 Also, each item of the list must start on a new line.
  * To create a new line, put two spaces after the previous line, and hit enter.
  * Put a * at the beginning of the next line.
 This will create the first item in a **bulleted** list.